Lockframe/Firefox-WinUI/README.md

 - `uc.winui.titlebar-style` - 1 to add rounded corners to the titlebar buttons and 2 to add rounded corners and accent-colored glyphs when hovering over them (⚠️ Incompatible with `uc.winui.shorter-titlebar-buttons`)
 - `uc.winui.transparent-urlbar` - Makes the URL bar transparent
 - `uc.winui.urlbar-extra-separators` - Add highlighted separators to either side of URL bar
+- `uc.winui.uc.winui.alternate-urlbar-dropdown` - Use an alternate detached version of the URL bar dropdown

 ### Layout